 Easy Installation – No Crapware

-Tunnel Bear too, like Spotflux and SecurityKISS, creates a virtual network adapter, which it uses to route the traffic to its servers in the US, UK, Germany, France and a couple of other countries.
-When you use the VPN, first a secure channel using OpenSSL session is created from your computer to the servers that you choose from the program interface.
-Then you can browse anonymously as the Bear blocks all tracking companies.
+Tunnel Bear creates a virtual network adapter, which it uses to route the traffic to its servers in the US, UK, Germany, France and several other countries.
+When you use the VPN, first, a secure channel using an OpenSSL session is created from your computer to the servers that you choose from the program interface.
+Then, you can browse anonymously as the Bear blocks all tracking companies.
 That means you might find the share buttons disabled or invisible on most of the sites.
-In that case, if you wish to share, you have to do it manually by copy pasting the URLs.
+In that case, if you wish to share, you have to do it manually by copy-pasting the URLs.

 Handling of Dropped Connections

-First of all, you get only 500 MB for a month.
-That is, you can use TunnelBear VPN until you have not reached 500 MB of data transfer.
-That is too less for people who are into watching videos and especially those, who use VPNs to view videos that have been blocked in certain countries.
-500 MB is quickly exhausted except for those who are into simple browsing and sending emails anonymously.
+First of all, you get 2 GB for a month.
+That is, you can use TunnelBear VPN until you have not reached 2 GB of data transfer.
+That is low for people who are into watching videos and especially those, who use VPNs to view videos that have been blocked in certain countries.
+This limit is quickly exhausted except for those who are into simple browsing and sending emails anonymously.

-But you can increase your monthly quota by 1GB after you exhausted the 500 MB per month scheme.
-All you have to do is to tweet to TunnelBear VPN handle and ask for an additional 1 GB.
+But you can increase your monthly quota by 1GB after you exhaust the per-month limit.
+All you have to do is to tweet to the TunnelBear VPN handle and ask for an additional 1 GB.

 You can download the free version of TunnelBear VPN from its home page.
 It is good for people whose Internet needs are limited and need an easy-to-use VPN.
-But for unlimited usage, you will have to either upgrade or switch to SpotFlux or some other Internet Privacy Products mentioned on The Windows Club.
+Moreover, it the only consumer VPN provider to perform annual security audits and publish the results.